tfwcodes/Ntp-amplification-attack/README.md

 # Ntp-amplification-attack
-Ntp amplification script made in python
+Ntp amplification script made in python with scapy